Window — Smart UI JavaScript API

 Default value

-<smart-window header-position='left'></smart-window>
+<smart-window header-position="left"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let headerPosition = window.headerPosition;
+const headerPosition = el.headerPosition;

 Displays supplementary helper text beneath the text box, providing users with additional guidance or context.
 This hint appears only when the text box is focused (i.e., the user is actively typing or has selected the field).